 IN 1967, THE COMMITTEE of Victoria's oldest surviving ice hockey club had a couple of B-grade trophies to show for 21 years of competition, but no A-grade premiership.
 At the helm were Bruce Charman, Kevin Gronow, and Laurie Luxmore who together that season took a decision that was to turn the tides of fortune.
-The young Canadian they enticed away from the Blackhawks to be their senior coach had only just arrived the year before, but he had been playing hockey back home for 24 years; since he was age 3 or 4.
+The young Canadian they enticed away from the Blackhawks to be their senior coach had only just arrived the year before, but he had been playing hockey back home since he was age 3 or 4.

 He won the Spot Lloyd Trophy that year, the league's top goal scorer, and the President's Medal, Victoria's highest award, for the third time in succession — 1968, 1969 and 1970.
-In 1972, he moved his young family to a new home nearby Iceland Ringwood in Melbourne's outer-east, then transferred to the Pirates where he became a committeeman and won that club's highest goal-scorer award.
+He said he was State MVP 4 times and won the State scoring title twice.
+In 1972, he moved to a new home nearby Iceland Ringwood in Melbourne's outer-east, and married Jillian Mavis Willoughby (Sep 2nd 1940 - August 18th 2014).
+The couple had a daughter named Laura on March 21st 1973, and a son named Blair on May 15th 1975.
+He transferred to the Pirates where he became a committeeman and won that club's highest goal-scorer award.

+He made his State's Goodall Cup team for each of the 10 years he played in Melbourne, 1967 to 1977, and was Goodall Cup MVP (John Nichols Trophy) twice in 1968 and 1974.
 He won five Goodall Cups representing Victoria — 1967, 1968, 1972, 1973 and 1976.
 He became Alternate Captain of Australia in 1974 when the nation returned to the world stage after a decade away.
 The practice games in Holland and Germany in the lead-up to these Worlds at Grenoble in France had sharpened the squad's performance, and he was one of its notable players at the age of 31.
-He scored goals from the right wing or centre against Hungary and Bulgaria and also the opening goal in the defeat of North Korea, 4-1, to finish 7th of 8 in C-Pool.
-It was a time when Australia ranked 21st in the world.
+He played 4 games on defence and 3 games as a center, scoring a goal against both Hungary and Bulgaria and the opening goal in the defeat of South Korea, to finish 7th of 8 in C-Pool.
+It was Australia's only win in the Championship at a time when the nation ranked 21st in the world.